nmwsharp/geometry-central/docs/docs/surface/surface_mesh/elements.md

 ## Boundary Loop

 A _boundary loop_ is a special face-like element used to represent holes in the mesh due to surface boundary.
+These are only defined on a `ManifoldSurfaceMesh`, which necessarily has coherent boundary loops.
 See [boundaries](boundaries.md) for more information.

 **Traversal:**